Sannaoyre/JavaScript_Frameworks_ma1/README.md

 -Inside this DIV we set up two controllers for the slider, with classes "control__next" and "control__prev"

 -Next, we set up a list with the images for the slider (you can use the links I have set as sources).
-I also gave each image an title witch will be triggered by CSS and JQuery
+I also gave each image a title which will be triggered by CSS and JQuery

 The CSS:
-There is only one CSS file, with style for the Slider, Text and Controllers
+There is only one CSS file, with style for the Slider, Text and Controllers.

 -What is important to note here, is the style for "position", "overflow", "display" and "z-index".
-Besides these, you can change the style as you like without ruining the slider.
+Besides these, you can mostly change the style as you like without ruining the slider.

+-One class (.slider__text) in the CSS file, is not declared in the HTML.
+This class will be declared in the JS file and appended to an element in HTML.